Clash of Champions (2017)

-The 2017 Clash of Champions was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE.
-It was the second Clash of Champions and took place on December 17, 2017, at TD Garden in Boston, Massachusetts, held exclusively for wrestlers from the promotion's SmackDown brand division.
-As per the theme of the event, all championships exclusive to SmackDown at the time were defended.
-The event was replaced by Evolution in 2018, but returned in 2019.
+The 2017 Clash of Champions was a professional wrestling pay-per-view (PPV) and livestreaming event produced by WWE, held exclusively for wrestlers from the promotion's main roster brand, SmackDown.
+It was the second annual Clash of Champions and took place on December 17, 2017, at TD Garden in Boston, Massachusetts.
+The theme of the event was that all four active championships exclusive to SmackDown at the time were defended.

 Seven matches were contested at the event, including one on the Kickoff pre-show.
 In the main event, AJ Styles defeated Jinder Mahal to retain the WWE Championship.
 Of the four SmackDown-exclusive championships, only the United States Championship changed hands, with Dolph Ziggler defeating defending champion Baron Corbin and Bobby Roode in a triple threat match in the opening bout.
 In another marquee match, Kevin Owens and Sami Zayn defeated Randy Orton and Shinsuke Nakamura to keep their jobs in a match that featured both Shane McMahon and Daniel Bryan as the special guest referees.

+An originally scheduled 2018 event was replaced by TLC: Tables, Ladders & Chairs due to the scheduling of the all-women's event Evolution in the late October slot that TLC was originally scheduled for, with TLC taking the place of Clash of Champions in December that year.
+Clash of Champions, however, was reinstated in 2019.
+This in turn made it the final brand-exclusive Clash of Champions as brand-exclusive PPV and livestreaming events for the main roster were discontinued following WrestleMania 34 in April 2018.

 Production

 Background

-The event was held at the TD Garden in Boston, Massachusetts.
+The second annual Clash of Champions was held at the TD Garden in Boston, Massachusetts.

-In mid-2016, WWE reintroduced the brand extension, again splitting its main roster between the Raw and SmackDown brands where wrestlers were exclusively assigned to perform.
-Clash of Champions was subsequently established as a Raw-exclusive event that year, replacing Night of Champions, an event in which the concept was that all main roster championships promoted by WWE at the time were defended; Clash of Champions was established on a similar concept.
-The 2017 event, which was announced on August 15, 2017, was made a SmackDown-exclusive event, with all of its titles at the time defended.
+In September 2016, WWE held Clash of Champions as a professional wrestling event, which aired via traditional pay-per-view (PPV) and was livestreamed on the WWE Network.
+It relaced Night of Champions that had been held annually since 2007, which had a concept in that all main roster championships promoted by WWE at the time were defended.
+Clash of Champions was held exclusively for wrestlers from the main roster brand, Raw, and was established on a similar concept as Night of Champions, but with only Raw's championships at the time defended.

+A second Clash of Champions was announced on August 15, 2017, thus establishing Clash of Champions as an annual event.
+While the 2016 event was held in September, the 2017 event was moved to December and took place on December 17, 2017, at TD Garden in Boston, Massachusetts.
+It was also made a SmackDown-exclusive event, with all of its titles at the time defended.
 These were the WWE Championship, the SmackDown Women's Championship, the United States Championship, and the SmackDown Tag Team Championship.
-While the 2016 event was held in September, the 2017 event was moved to December and took place on December 17, 2017, at TD Garden in Boston, Massachusetts.
-The event aired on pay-per-view (PPV) worldwide and was livestreamed on the WWE Network.
 Tickets went on sale on September 29 through Ticketmaster.